liet-git/bbc-bias/README.md

 ## 2. Pre-processing

-The python notebook in ```./nlp/preprocessing.ipynb``` provides the scripts and code for preparing the raw, article data into a format that is processable by the StanfordNLP package.
+The python notebook in ```./nlp/preprocessing.ipynb``` provides the scripts and code for preparing the raw, article data into a format that is processable by the Stanford CoreNLP package.

 After pre-processing using the above, run the following: